 Questions about getting ready for your tour, what to bring

-Smart, casual clothes will be useful for most occasions.
+Smart, casual clothes are practical for most occasions.

-Bring lots of layers as the temperature can vary widely, particularly in the South Island, even in the summer months.
+Pack clothes that you can wear in layers as the temperature can vary widely, particularly in the South Island even in the summer months.

-Don’t forget comfortable walking shoes and a waterproof jacket for hiking.
+Don’t forget comfortable walking shoes and a waterproof jacket for short walks and boat trips.

-We are always on hand to answer any questions you might have while packing - just give us a call.
+We are always on hand to answer any questions you may have while packing - just give us a call.

 Our coaches are mid-sized, which is an advantage as it allows us to visit more remote and interesting places.
 However, it means that you will need to pack light!
 Please limit your luggage to one medium-sized suitcase with a maximum weight of 23 kg (50 lbs).
 We will store your large bag in the luggage compartment which will not be accessible during the day, but you can bring a day bag or backpack on the coach with your essentials (such as sun hat, sunscreen, camera, purse, wallet, etc).